U9lyD0ck/Hash-Cracker/README.md

     - Reads wordlists line by line
     - Simple CLI interface

-**Note:** This tool is strictly for educational and authorized testing purposes; any unauthorized use is illegal and the user's sole responsibility.
+**Note:** This tool is strictly for educational and authorized security testing purposes.